cloudquery/policies/transformations/aws/asset-inventory-free/README.md

 ## Overview

-Welcome to our free edition of the AWS Asset Inventory package, a solution that works on top of the CloudQuery framework.
+This AWS Asset Inventory package works on top of the CloudQuery framework.
 This package offers automated line-item listing of all active resources in your AWS environment.
-Currently, this package only supports usage with PostgreSQL databases.
+This package supports PostgreSQL database only.

 We recommend using this transformation with our [AWS Asset Inventory Dashboard](https://hub.cloudquery.io/addons/visualization/cloudquery/aws-asset-inventory/latest/docs)